-- n.
-Continue use of the "Covid-19 Workplace Health Screening" form daily upon entering the workplace.
-(Appendix A) - XXV.
-If an employee develops symptoms of the Covid-19, ACHD recommends that employees self-quarantine for a minimum of 7 days since symptoms first appear and for a minimum of 3 days without fever and with improvement of respiratory s - XXVI.
-An employee should self-quarantine for 14 days if the employee has been in close contact with an individual diagnosed with Covid-19 - XXVII.
-An employee should self-quarantine for 14 days if the employee has travelled internationally or domestically via airplane.
+- A. Continue use of the "Covid-19 Workplace Health Screening" form daily upon entering the workplace.
+(Appendix A) - a.
+If an employee develops symptoms of the Covid-19, ACHD recommends that employees self-quarantine for a minimum of 7 days since symptoms first appear and for a minimum of 3 days without fever and with improvement of respiratory symptoms. - An employee should self-quarantine for 14 days if the employee has been in close contact with an individual diagnosed with Covid-19 - c.
+An employee should self-quarantine for 14 days if the employee has travelled internationally or domestically via airplane. - d.
+If an employee exhibits symptoms during the workday, they will immediately be sent home and their workspace will be closed temporarily for deep cleaning.